ParaLock/SolidumEngine/README.md

 #### Contract Calling Convention

-Further side note on contracts: All callable contract elements support full marshalling of arguments.
-This means that filter stages may be applied to all contractcallable element invokationsinvocations, plus, contractelement calls may be cached or otherwise modified at runtime in a very flexible manner.
+All callable contract elements support full marshalling of arguments.
+This means that filter stages may be applied to all element invocations, plus, element calls may be cached or otherwise modified at runtime in a very flexible manner.

 **For an example of contract use, look at main.cpp in the root project directory**